Frank Rampello, Co-Coordinator of Orientation

 -ALL INCOMING STUDENTS MUST REGISTER FOR ORIENTATION VIA THEIR ACCEPTED STUDENT PORTAL-

-- Incoming High School Students: Mandatory on-campus orientation sessions will next occur in August 2019.
-You MUST attend ONE of the August dates.
-Please note: the on-campus orientation sessions are offered in August for incoming Fall first-time students from High School ONLY and run from 8:30am-4:30pm.
-The fee is $110.00 per student.
-The mandatory fee for the program includes materials, programs and services.
-Please be aware there is an OPTIONAL orientation program for parents ($20.00 fee per parent) which will run from approximately 9am-2:30pm the same day as the student's program of choice.
+- Incoming High School Students: Mandatory on-campus orientation sessions will next occur in Summer 2019.
+Please be advised the Summer 2019 dates are as follows: Tuesday, August 6th; Friday, August 9th; Tuesday, August 13th and Friday, August 16th.
+You MUST attend ONE of the August 2019 sessions.
+Please note: the on-campus orientation sessions are offered in the Summer for incoming Fall first-time students from High School ONLY and run from 8:30am-4:30pm.
+The mandatory fee is $110.00 per student.
+The fee for the program includes materials, programs and services.
+Please be aware there is an OPTIONAL orientation program for parents ($25.00 fee per parent) which will run from approximately 8:30am-2:30pm the same day as the student's program of choice.
+Registration for the optional parent program is also done via the Accepted Student Portal.
 Students are required to arrive outside Laffin Hall the day of their program by no later than 8:30am as check-in will begin promptly at this time.
 Parents check-in location will be provided in the email sent to students reminding them of their program.

 -Visit the Advisement Directory.
 Click on your degree program and then to your major to learn the precise instructions to follow for advisement and registration for fall courses.